 The first number is how much (by percent) of your gross monthly income that can be spent on housing.
 This ratio is figured on your total payment, including hazard insurance, HOA dues, PMI - everything that makes up the full payment.

 The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt together.
 Recurring debt includes credit card payments, auto loans, child support, and the like.

 - Gross monthly income of $8,000 x .28 = $2,240 can be applied to housing

 - Gross monthly income of $8,000 x .36 = $2,280 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio

-Don't forget these are only guidelines.
-We'd be thrilled to help you pre-qualify to help you determine how much you can afford.
+Remember these ratios are only guidelines.
+We'd be thrilled to help you pre-qualify to determine how much you can afford.

 Forum Mortgage Bancorp can answer questions about these ratios and many others.
 Give us a call at (773) 774-9040 Ext 121.